Internal Family Systems Model: Differentiation (Unblending)

-Once the self gets to know the protector(s), and the protector(s) feel understood by the self, the internal attachment rupture is repaired.
-The process of understanding the protector's positive intent through witnessing can be a slow and deeply insightful journey.
+Once the Self gets to know the protector(s), and the protector(s) feel understood by the Self, the internal attachment rupture is repaired.
+The process of understanding the protector's positive intent through witnessing can be a slow and iterative process.
 Then, with the protector's permission, the client accesses the exile(s) to uncover the childhood incident or relationship that is the source of the burden(s) it carries.
 The exile is retrieved from the past situation and guided to release its burdens.
 Finally, the protector can then let go of its protective role and assume a less extreme role or a healthy one.

+Protocol for working with exiles

+Once protectors have granted permission, the process for working with exiles follows a specific sequence designed to heal the wounded part.
+This protocol is often described in steps including witnessing, reparenting, retrieving, and unburdening: